Communication is essential to both relationships and to business success.

 - It comes with built-in integrations to several third party platforms and software including many of the ones mentioned above.
+This means you can use your intranet to consolidate systems and reduce costs.
 It also comes with free API access, enabling either your developers or the vendor's developers to extend the intranet as needed, as well as to add new integrations specific to your needs.

 - It comes with dozens and dozens of built-in features including social networking tools, team workspaces, content publishing, document management and email marketing.
 It has the ability to replace many of the functionality of standalone communication and collaboration platforms and software.

 An intranet acts as a centralised digital workplace hub for your staff, integrating to your existing systems; making it easier for your admin staff to manage content and communication, and for the rest of your staff to find this information and connect with each other.